THE BEST LAS VEGAS PROPERTIES

 borrower's equity in a property.

-the structural and mechanical condition of a property.
-A satisfactory home
+evaluates the structural and mechanical condition of a property.
+A satisfactory

-inspection is often included as a contingency by the purchaser.
-Contrast with
+home inspection is often included as a contingency by the purchaser.
+Contrast

-association that manages the common areas of a planned unit development (PUD)
+manages the common areas of a planned unit development (PUD) or condominium

-or condominium project.
-In a condominium project, it has no ownership interest
+project.
+In a condominium project, it has no ownership interest in the common

-in the common elements.
-In a PUD project, it holds title to the common
+elements.
+In a PUD project, it holds title to the common elements.
+See also

-for physical damage to a property from fire, wind, vandalism, or other hazards.
+compensates for physical damage to a property from fire, wind, vandalism, or

-The policy typically combines personal liability insurance and property hazard
+other hazards.
+The policy typically combines personal liability insurance and

 insurance that covers repairs to specified parts of a house for a specific